TomHarrop/tc_alignment_params/README.md

 The black dashed line is the results from running with the default parameters.

-The result highlighed with a red circle is the "best" result, chosen by looking at the naïve tree score.
+The result highlighed with a red circle is the set of of parameters that resulted in the highest tree score.

 ### Gap score